 Easterseals NH Big Ideas for Building Independence Capital Campaign, for critically needed renovations to the 555 Auburn Street headquarters building!
-Watch the LIVE Wall Smashing that officially launched the renovations!

 Our Auburn Street Facility serves as headquarters and home to most of our core, mission based programs, featuring young children, adults, veterans, seniors, workforce development, and dental services, all supported by donations from the community, allowing us to serve thousands of people in New Hampshire.
 The expanded program space will lead to financial efficiencies, a safer, more secure site and greater public awareness of the availability of these vital programs offered without regard to a person’s ability to pay.
 The result is our ability to serve more people in a site that is easily reached by public and personal transportation, and that becomes the most comprehensive social services/rehabilitation center in our state.